um-grex/grex-docs/content/english/software/_index.md

 Lmod would:

- * Hide sofware items for which their dependencies/toolchaing are not yet loaded
+ * Hide software items for which their dependencies/toolchains are not yet loaded.
- * Automatically unload conflicting modules when switching toolchains
+ * Automatically unload conflicting modules when switching toolchains.
- * Reload required dependencies as needed when a module is switched
+ * Reload required dependencies as needed when a module is switched.
- * Supports multiple software stacks through configurable module paths
+ * Supports multiple software stacks through configurable module paths.

 For more information about Lmod, please refer to the software stacks available on the using modules [page](software/using-modules).

-There are the following Grex-specific conventions on how Grex sofware environment is configured:
+There are the following Grex-specific conventions on how Grex software environment is configured:

  * There is a module hierarchy.
-No software modules is loaded by default!
+No software modules are loaded by default!
  * There is more than one  "software" stacks.
-A special module "environment" needs to be loaded first to switch betwen them.
+A special module "environment" needs to be loaded first to switch between them.
  * CPU architecture (a module called __arch__ ) is often a root of a module hierarchy.
 Most commonly used __arch/avx512__ .
  * For the local software stack, __cuda__ module precees the arch module for GPU software.

 On Grex, there are two software stacks, called __SBEnv__ and __CCEnv__, standing for the software built on Grex locally and the software environment from the Alliance (Compute Canada), correspondingly.
-In practice, all the above it means that a required "software stack" module must be loaded first.
+In practice, all the above means that a required "software stack" module must be loaded first.

-In case of __CCEnv__, it must be followed by a __StdEnv__ module to pick the year/version of it.
+In the case of __CCEnv__, it must be followed by a __StdEnv__ module to pick the year/version of it.
 This would load a number of default modules like compilers and OpenMPI.

-For __SBEnv__ , the local environment, is the only module loaded by default.
+For __SBEnv__ , the local environment is the only module loaded by default.
 This enables the "Core" modules that do not depend on CPU architecture.
 Usually these are commercial and/or binary packages.

 Then, a module that picks architecture should be loaded : either __cuda__ and __arch__ (for GPU-based software) or just __arch__ (for CPU-only software).

-> Not that order of loading __cuda__ and __arch__ modules on SBEnv matters! __cuda__ must always be loaded first.
+> Note that the order of loading __cuda__ and __arch__ modules on SBEnv matters! __cuda__ must always be loaded first.

 In case of __CCEnv__, it must be followed by loading a __StdEnv__ module to pick the year/version of it.
 This would load a number of default modules like compilers and OpenMPI.
 It still is a good practice to pick an __arch__ module correctly for __CCEnv__.

 > Note that __cuda__ modules of __CCEnv__ won't load on a non-GPU hardware.
 Use interactive jobs on GPU nodes to build __cuda__ enabled software!

 ## How to find the software with Lmod Modules